ljbc1994/react-native-dotnet-example/README.md

 1. Add a sample state management
 2. Add a sample form library
 3. Set up CI (GitHub Actions) for building + testing web, android and ios applications.
-   - Use tagging to restrict building unnecessarily for a commit?
+   - Use tagging to restrict building unnecessarily for a commit??
 4. Potentially support SSR (either view engine node processing or react.net), depends on benefit.